Motasoft/Frontend-Dev-Test/README.md

 # Deliverable
 Please send us a copy of the build folder as well as the source code, as we'd love to see your approach to the project.
 Alternatively, create a repository to work on your component, and give us access to it!

+# Fire it across
+When you've finished, fire it across to andy@motasoft.co.uk.